This post may contain affiliate links for your convenience. As an Amazon Associate, A Personal Organizer, LLC earns from qualifying purchases.

 3. Professional Organizer Rate – Exercise 1

-The simplest way to calculate your price is to do it having the end number in mind.
+The simplest way to calculate your price is to do it with the end number in mind.

-This form of calculating your fees is the most frequently used method by business coaches, and it can be quite useful when we are in the starting phase of our organizing business.
+This method of calculating fees is the most frequently used by business coaches, and it can be pretty helpful when we are in the early stages of organizing our business.
 We still don’t have a clear picture of our expenses.

 So, let’s do a calculation.
 You should add an estimate for expenses and taxes.